lmiller1990/design-pattenrns-for-vuejs/RENDERLESS-COMPONENTS.md

   \caption{Completed Password Complexity Component}
   \label{fig}
 \end{figure}
-\pagebreak

 ## Exercises

-This section intentionally omitted writing tests in order to focus on the concepts.
+This section intentionally omitted writing tests to focus on the concepts.
 Several techniques regarding tests were mentioned.
-As practice, try to write the following tests (find the solutions in the source code):
+For practice, try to write the following tests (find the solutions in the source code):

 - Some tests using Vue Test Utils to assert the correct complexity class is assigned.
 - Test that the button is appropriately disabled.

-You could also write some business logic tests, to make sure we didn't miss any edge cases:
+You could also write some tests for the business logic, to make sure we didn't miss any edge cases:

 - Test the `calcComplexity` and `isMatching` functions in isolation.